cupboardmanufacturer/argfetch/README.md

 argfetch returns a string that has all the args separated by spaces
 if the flag doesnt exist, or there is no value it will return an empty string

+numbers in () means it is a reference or is being referenced in a diffrent part of the code
+ex:
+`line of code // (0)`
+this does something (0)

 ## usage

 run: